When is a business required to register for VAT?

 If you fail to register for VAT at the appropriate time, your business could be liable for a late registration penalty.
-Ignorance is not an acceptable excuse to avoid a penalty.
 The longer the period that you failed to register for VAT, the greater the penalty will be.
 VAT obligations are not an option, they are compulsory.

 Work with real VAT experts

-Taxback International will analyse and review your business’s activities to determine if a VAT registration obligation exists in a particular country.
+Taxback International will analyse and review your business’s activities to determine if a VAT registration or fiscal representation obligations exist in a particular country.
 If VAT registration is required we will prepare all necessary documents, forms and supporting documentation and submit and follow the request for VAT registration to the relevant tax office(s) until complete.

-With over 15 years’ experience in the area of VAT compliance and consultancy, we handle all countries and languages where VAT obligations exist.
+With over 25 years’ experience in the area of VAT management, we handle all countries and languages where VAT obligations exist.
 We have a dedicated & centralized team of VAT experts, with a reputation of excellence within all global tax offices ready to speak to you about your VAT obligations.

 See more Taxback International Articles

 30 November 2020: We put your questions to our Global VAT Director, Lisa Dowling to understand how businesses can still prepare for Brexit.